VPDC

 • Low birth weight

-If you think you or someone in your family may have symptoms or been exposed to rubella, contact your health care provider.
+If you think you or someone in your family may have symptoms or have been exposed to rubella, talk to your doctor.

 Rubella spreads when an infected person coughs or sneezes.
-A person with rubella may spread the disease to others up to one week before the rash appears and remain contagious up to 7 days after.
+A person with rubella may spread the disease to others up to one week before the rash appears and remain contagious up to one week after.

 Information for the Public